GustavoVzla/Easy-React-with-Vite/interactive-panels/README.md

 ## How to Run

-1. Clone the repository or create each project from scratch and the folder and file structure `npm create vite@latest projectName -- --template react`.
+1. Clone the repository or create each project from scratch and follow the folder and file structure `npm create vite@latest projectName -- --template react`.
 2. Navigate to the project folder: `interactive-panels`.
 3. Install the dependencies: `npm install`.
 4. Install json-server: `npm install -g json-server`.